gumyr/build123d/docs/index.rst

 .. highlight:: python

 build123d is an alternate to the `CadQuery <https://cadquery.readthedocs.io/en/latest/index.html>`_ Fluent API.
-It has several advantages over this API but the largest one is that build123d is more Pythonic than CadQuery 2.x.
+It has several advantages over this API but the largest one is that build123d enables the full python toolbox when designing objects - for loops, references to objects, list sorting and filtering, etc. - unconstrained by the limitations of method chaining used in CadQuery 2.x.

 ########
 Overview